 Star for life

 “By January 1945, I was already very, very sick, and I had absolutely no strength left.
-And around lay dead or barely living people.
+And around were dead or barely alive people.
 The Red Army was already close.
-The Nazis retreated and took with them all who could still stand on their feet.
-They had orders to shoot those who remained in Auschwitz so that there was no one to tell what they were doing there, ”recalls Sepechi.
+The Nazis retreated and took away with them all who could still stand on their feet.
+They had an order to shoot those who remained in Auschwitz so that there was no one to tell what they were doing there, ”Sepeshi recalls.

 Eve then constantly lost consciousness and was on the verge of death.
 They decided not to spend ammo on it.

-“At some point, I woke up and realized that I was lying on a mountain of corpses.
+“At some point I woke up and realized that I was lying on a mountain of corpses.
 I had absolutely no strength, but I did not want to give up.
-I mumbled something, a man came up to me and fed me snow.
+I mumbled something, a man came up to me and fed me with snow.
 This snow helped me so much!
 When I opened my eyes again, I saw a Russian soldier in front of me in such a beautiful fur hat.
-She was wearing a red star.
+It had a red star on it.
 He smiled at me ...
 And I was so happy with the human warmth that radiated from his face.
 It brought me back to life.
-I will always remember him, ”adds Eve, smiling.
+I will always remember him, ”Eve adds, smiling.

 “I was able to live on after the war, because I suppressed everything in myself.
 I tried not to think about what happened to me in the past, to build a new life.
-And I crushed everything, stuffed it deep into my soul.
+And I suppressed everything, pushed it deep into my soul.
 But you can't hide it forever, ”Eve sighs.

 She tells how after the concentration camp she learned to walk again, how difficult it was to sit at the school desk again and how she searched and found the strength to live on.

 “Many of those who surrendered while at Auschwitz did not survive.
-When you give up and say that you can no longer, the end comes.
-You need to talk yourself that you will overcome everything.
-And it helps, ”says Eve.
+When you give up and say you can't take it anymore, the end comes.
+You need to talk to yourself that you will overcome everything.
+And it helps, ”says Eva.

 In 1951, she met her future husband.
-Eva admits that she was in a hurry to start a family: “More than anything, I wanted to have a child.
-After all, I lost my parents, and so wanted to have a loved one.
-So my first daughter Judit appeared. ”
+Eva admits that she was in a hurry to start a family: “More than anything I wanted to have a child.
+After all, I lost my parents, and so I wanted to have a loved one.
+This is how my first daughter Judit appeared ”.

 In 1956, Eve again saw the Soviet soldiers.
 But this time I experienced completely different emotions from this meeting.
 At the end of October 1956, the USSR sent troops to its hometown of Budapest to crush the Hungarian uprising.

-“On the one hand, Soviet soldiers saved the lives of me and thousands of other prisoners of fascist concentration camps.
+“On the one hand, Soviet soldiers saved the lives of me and thousands of other prisoners of Nazi concentration camps.
 On the other hand, I saw with my own eyes how Soviet soldiers drowned the Hungarian uprising in blood.
-And it's hard to accept and combine in the head.
+And this is difficult to accept and combine in your head.
 But such a life is different.
-But I still treat Russians well, ”she adds.
+But I still feel good about Russians, ”she adds.

 After the uprising was crushed, the Eve family was forced to flee Hungary.
 They settled in Germany, where Eve's husband was offered a job.

-Fifty years after the war, Eva was silent about what she experienced at Auschwitz: her family knew about it as a brief fact from her biography — she never told them about what she experienced.
-But in 50, director Steven Spielberg invited Eve to come to the site of the former concentration camp.
+For 50 years after the war, Eve was silent about her experience in Auschwitz: her relatives knew about it as a short fact from her biography - she never told them about her experience.
+But in 1995, director Steven Spielberg invited Eve to come to the site of the former concentration camp.

 Then she first told her story to relatives.
 Today, Eve speaks a lot to schoolchildren.
 He says that at the beginning of a conversation, many are skeptical, but by the middle of the conversation, they usually do not remain indifferent.

-“When I hear that Auschwitz is a fiction, I think: how important it is for all survivors, including me, to convey to the next generations, as it was in reality.
+“When I hear that Auschwitz is a fiction, I think: how important it is for all survivors, including me, to convey to the next generations how everything really happened.
 So that this never happens again.
-My brother, my mother - they cannot talk.
-All who were killed by the Nazis, deprived of their voice, made dumb.
-So, we should talk for them. ”
+My brother, my mom - they can't talk.
+Everyone who was killed by the Nazis was deprived of their voice, made mute.
+So, we have to tell for them ”.

 “It takes time to resurrect a person in itself”

-“It took me a long time to learn how to simply look people in the eye again after the war,” says Tamar Dryfus.
+“It took me a long time to learn to just look people in the eyes again after the war,” says Tamar Dryfus.

 Lucky dress and dog box

 “The Jewish ghetto in Vilna was created in 1941.
-I was then a little more than three, but I clearly remember many things, especially the day when I last saw my father,” Tamar begins. - It was in 1943.
-The Germans came to the ghetto, ordered everyone to leave.
-We hid, but outside we heard an order that all men should go out, otherwise they would blow us up. ”
+I was a little over three then, but I clearly remember many things, especially the day when I saw my father for the last time,” Tamar begins. - It was in 1943.
+The Germans came to the ghetto and ordered everyone to leave.
+We hid, but outside we heard the order that all the men must go out, otherwise they will blow us up. "

 Father Tamar, along with other men, was taken to forced labor.
 She later found out that he was killed.

-By 1943, about 50 people were exterminated in the Vilnius ghetto.
+By 1943, about 50 people had been exterminated in the Vilnius ghetto.
 Tamar and her mother were sent to a concentration camp.
 On the way, they tried to run three times.
 The first two attempts failed: for the first mother, Tamar was sentenced to 000 lashes.
 On the third blow, the woman lost consciousness.
-Despite this, she believed that it was better to be killed while trying to escape than to meekly accept what was happening.
+Despite this, she believed that it is better to be killed while trying to escape than to resignedly accept what is happening.
 The second time they were caught again - but not killed.
-Mother Tamar was hit on the head, and she spent two days unconscious.
+Tamar's mother was hit on the head and was unconscious for two days.

 “On the last shipment we were sent to the shower.
-Thank God it was an ordinary shower.
+Thank goodness it was a regular shower.
 All undressed.
 Mom found a suit in a pile of clothes, and a dress for me.
-She even tied a bow to me, proudly raised her head, and we went, ”Tamar recalls.
+She even tied a bow for me, proudly raised her head, and we went, ”recalls Tamar.

 A well-dressed woman with a child walked unhindered past all the guards and went outside the camp gates.
 Perhaps the guards thought it was the family of one of the officers.

-“When we were hiding, my mother often asked me to sit in silence so that I would not give us away by chance.
+“When we were hiding, my mother often asked me to sit silently so that I would not accidentally betray us.
 Therefore, when the war ended, I did not immediately realize that everything, now we are free.
 It was a long process.
-It takes time to resurrect a person in itself, ”says Tamar.
+It takes time to resurrect a person in oneself, ”says Tamar.

 But for her, the struggle against fascism did not end either in 1945, or even ten years later.
 In 1959, Tamar's husband got a job in Munich, and although she terribly did not want to go to Germany, she agreed.

 “When we moved from Israel, there were still a lot of Nazis around.
 And it was unbearable to constantly see them, meet them everywhere and know that they went unpunished.
-After all, not everyone was convicted.
-Many did not even repent of their deeds.
-And it was incredibly difficult to put up with this, ”says Tamar.
+Not all of them were convicted.
+Many did not even regret what they had done.
+And it was incredibly difficult to come to terms with it, ”says Tamar.

-Tamar and her husband could not just look at it - they began to help the so-called "Nazi hunters" - volunteers trying to find those who went unpunished after the Second World War.
-Tamar and her husband managed to get punishment for at least one person - the former Gestapo chief in Cologne.
+Tamar and her husband could not just look at it - they began to help the so-called "Nazi hunters" - volunteers who tried to find those who remained unpunished after the Second World War.
+Tamar and her husband managed to get punishment for at least one person - the former chief of the Gestapo in Cologne.

 Tamar admits: her family, friends and books helped her return to normal after the war.

-Now Tamar lives alone: her husband died several years ago, and the children created their own families.
-Tamar is closely following modern politics: “The ultra-right again come to power around the world.
-And that really worries me.
-People again do not like strangers.
+Now Tamar lives alone: her husband died several years ago, and the children have created their own families.
+Tamar follows contemporary politics closely: “The ultra-right is once again taking power around the world.
+And it worries me very much.
+People don't like outsiders again.
 This attitude needs to be changed.
-People should be accepted regardless of their skin color, creed, and the language they speak.
-But for that to be so, we still have to fight. ”
+People need to be accepted regardless of their skin color, religion and language they speak.
+But for this to be so, we still have to fight. "

-Many days of Tamar are painted almost in minutes: speeches in front of students, lectures at universities and conferences, interviews on television.
-She hopes that the modern ultra-right will hear her speeches and think several times before “hiding behind their catchy slogans”.
+Many of Tamar's days are scheduled almost by the minute: speeches to schoolchildren, lectures at universities and at conferences, interviews on television.
+She hopes that modern ultra-rightists will also hear her speeches and think several times before “hiding behind their catchy slogans”.

 “I believe in today's youth.
 There are dozens of years of difference between us, but it seems to me that we understand each other.
-In the end, these guys face the same questions as they did before me 60-70 years ago, only in a slightly less radical wording.
-And I will be glad if I can help the young people find the answers, ”says Tamar.
+In the end, these guys are facing the same questions that I faced 60-70 years ago, only in a slightly less radical formulation.
+And I will be glad if I can help young people find answers, ”says Tamar.

-Confident and quick gait, painted lips - looking at Maria Neumann, it is difficult to believe that she is 90 years old.
+Confident and fast gait, painted lips - looking at Maria Neiman, it's hard to believe that she is 90 years old.

-“In the morning I’ll interview, and in the evening I’ll go to the cafe: every two weeks we gather with the guys there.
-We sit, share experiences, discuss something - sometimes news, but more often books.
+“In the morning for an interview, and in the evening I'll go to a cafe: every two weeks we meet there with the guys.
+We sit, share our impressions, discuss something - sometimes news, but more often books.
 I love to read, ”says Maria.

 Erzael-cafe in the center of Cologne is a meeting place for those who went through the Second World War.
-There, Mary often sees Tamar Dryfus.
-Those gathered remember the war infrequently.
-But nevertheless, some stories were first, and sometimes only once, sounded in this cafe.
+There Maria often sees Tamar Dryfus.
+Those gathered rarely remember the war.
+But still, some stories were heard for the first and sometimes the only time in this cafe.